Testing and debugging an application

 y if prompted by the tool:

 (gdb) add-symbol-file build/tfm/bin/tfm_s.elf

 For more information about the GDB tool, see Debug tools.

-When you are following the Debugging an application process in the nRF Connect for VS Code extension and select the Enable debug options field in Add Build Configuration, the following Kconfig options are set to
+When you are following the Debugging an application process in the nRF Connect for VS Code extension and select the Enable debug options checkbox in the Add Build Configuration page, the following Kconfig options are set to

 y when you add the configuration:

 CONFIG_DEBUG_OPTIMIZATIONS- This option limits the optimizations made by the compiler to only those that do not impact debugging.

 CONFIG_DEBUG_THREAD_INFO- This option adds additional information to the thread object, so that the debugger can discover the threads.
 This will work for any debugger.